sgoran/reactjs-app/README.md

 # reactjs-app
-Small ReactJS application with user login and dashboard updated with websocket simulation
+Small ReactJS application with user login and dashboard updates with websocket simulation